fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.ManagedCache/v1.6.1/New-AzureManagedCacheAccessKey.md

 PS C:\>New-AzureManagedCacheAccessKey -Name "ContosoCache"
 ```

-This command creates a new primary key for the azure_2 Cache named ContosoCache.
+This command creates a new primary key for the Azure Cache named ContosoCache.

 ### Example 2: Create a new secondary key
 ```
 PS C:\>New-AzureManagedCacheAccessKey -Name "ContosoCache" -KeyType Secondary
 ```

-This command creates a new secondary key for the azure_2 Cache named ContosoCache.
+This command creates a new secondary key for the Azure Cache named ContosoCache.

 ### Example 3: Create new access keys
 ```
 PS C:\>'Primary', 'Secondary' | ForEach-Object {New-AzureManagedCacheAccessKey -Name "ContosoCache" -KeyType $_}
 ```

-This command creates new primary and secondary keys for the azure_2 Cache named ContosoCache.
+This command creates new primary and secondary keys for the Azure Cache named ContosoCache.

 ## PARAMETERS

 ### -Name
-Specifies the name of azure_2 Cache access key to generate keys.
+Specifies the name of Azure Cache access key to generate keys.
 The parameter value is case-sensitive.
 Wildcard characters are not permitted.